 In short, yes!

 But what about the fresh smell?
-Using natural cleaning products does not leave a strong fragrance like other household cleaners, but if you like a strong scent to make your home feel fresher, you can mix essential oils in for fragrance.
+Using natural cleaning products does not leave a strong scent like other household cleaners.
+If you like a strong scent to make your home feel fresher, you can mix essential oils in for fragrance.

 Here are a list of safe, non-toxic ingredients that make excellent household cleaners.

 Vinegar – great for removing mould and mildew, cleaning toilets, windows and much more.
 The smell of vinegar disappears once dry, so your home won’t smell like a chip shop!
-The magic ingredient is vinegar is acetic acid, and it is the acidity that makes it hard for micro-organisms to survive.
-Studies have shown vinegar to be effective at killing ecoli.
+What makes vinegar work like magic is acetic acid, which makes it hard for micro-organisms to survive.
+Studies have shown vinegar to be effective at killing E.coli.
 (See PubMed Source)

 Hydrogen peroxide – this is a common solution that can be bought in varying strengths.
 A 3% strength hydrogen peroxide solution has lots of medical uses in the home, from dabbing onto cuts and stings, to using as a mouthwash for sore throats.
 It is also an excellent natural cleaner and disinfectant, getting rid of mould, mildew and bacteria.